oracle-samples/oracle-db-examples/optimizer/histogram_history/README.md

 WARNING: The example.sql script will drop a table called SALES.
 Always use test databases.

+NOTE: The earliest release I've tested this is Oracle Database 12c Release 2 but Release 1 should be OK too

 DISCLAIMER:
    <br/>-- These scripts are provided for educational purposes only.
    <br/>-- They are NOT supported by Oracle World Wide Technical Support.